Skip to main content

 How is nivolumab and relatlimab given?

-Nivolumab and relatlimab is usually given every 4 weeks and your healthcare provider will tell you how many treatments you need.
+Nivolumab and relatlimab is usually given once every 4 weeks and your healthcare provider will tell you how many treatments you need.

 Nivolumab and relatlimab dosing information